abdulla971/Pewlett-Hackard-Analysis/README.md

 ## Results / Findings
 - 30.13% or 90,398 are eligible for retirement out of the 300,024 total employees.
 - Senior Engineer, Senior Staff and Engineer's are most likely close to retirement with 23.9% that is the largest share.

+### Employees Eligible for Retirement
+- Of the 300,024 employees within the company, 90,398 (30.13%) are eligible for retirement.
+- Senior Engineer, Senior Staff and Engineer's hold the largest share (23.9%) of employees likely preparing for retirement.
+- Development(with 25.45%),Production(with 22.30%) and Sales(with 7.27%) are the departments with the highest retirees.